-Dental Implant Time Line for Getting a Tooth Replaced?
-How long to get an implant?
+Time Line for Getting a Tooth Replaced with an Implant?

 The short answer is a dental implant can be done in one day.
 Yes, you can get a dental implant in one day, but it is not that simple and every situation is different.
 How long it takes to get a tooth replaced depends on the quality of gum and bone, the health status of the patient, the skill of the dental implant dentist, the surgical technique and the kind of implant and bone grafting material used.
 How long does it take to get a dental implant on the average?

 There are many situations where an implant may need to be placed:

 - There is a tooth that needs to be removed and the gum and bone are in good condition.
 The best option for this situation is to carefully and atraumatically remove the tooth and replace the bad tooth root with an appropriately sized and shaped dental implant during the same procedure.
 This implant surgical procedure is called immediate dental implant placement.
 Because of the differences in shape and position of the tooth root and the dental implant, it may be necessary to do a bone graft with platelet rich fibrin or PRF.
 PRF with dental implant placement results in faster and stronger bone growth around the dental implant.

 - A tooth needs to be extracted but there is a bone abscess and minimal loss of bone.
 In this case, a dental implant may be able be able to be placed at the time of extraction, but it is absolutely necessary to remove the bacterial infection in the bone with an antibiotic and possible the use of dental ozone.
 The approach is to have the patient take the antibiotics a week prior to the extraction.
 Once the tooth is carefully removed, the extraction surgical site can be inspected for any active infection.
 In this case, if there is not active infection the implant can be placed into the tooth extraction site immediately.
 Since there has been bone loss, implant surgeon will need to do a bone graft with PRF.